Alerting the Competition Authority

 Last update

-Whistleblowers who report breaches of legal rules are protected against all forms of retaliation.
+Whistleblowers who report breaches of rules of law (administrative, criminal or other) are protected against all forms of retaliation.

 A uniform European legal framework has been created to protect whistleblowers in certain fields of action of the European Union.

-You can contact the Office for Whistleblowers to obtain general information on the competent authority for the type of alert in question.
+You can contact the Office for Whistleblowers (Office des signalements) to obtain general information on the competent authority for the type of report in question.

 Persons who take retaliatory measures or who bring vexatious proceedings against whistleblowers are liable to a fine of between EUR 1,250 and EUR 25,000.